Ludacris honored with star on Hollywood Walk of Fame

 His other feature film credits include “New Year’s Eve,” “No Strings Attached,” The Academy Award-Winning Film “Crash,” and “Hustle & Flow,” which earned him a SAG Award for Outstanding Performance by a Cast in a Motion Picture.

-Ludacris’ star can be found on 6426 Hollywood Boulevard in Hollywood, CA.
+Ludacris’ star can be found on 6426 Hollywood Boulevard in Hollywood, California.